Cool stuff in Dubai

 At The Top

-More at Up the Burj Khalifa – A Tall Story
+Read more at: Up the Burj Khalifa – A Tall Story

 Further information at: Visit the Burj Khalifa

-Brunch at the Meydan racetrack
+Friday brunch at the Meydan racetrack

-Kind of like Sunday lunch transferred to a Friday, but with a lot more excess.
 Think gastronomic marathon with buffet stations laden with lobster, crabs, roasted meats (even Yorkshire puddings!), sushi, salads and a smorgasboard of mouth-watering desserts.
 The mile-long building is a veritable landscraper and, even when racing isn’t taking place, you can almost hear the sound of pounding hooves echoing off the grandstand.
 Kids’ entertainment is laid on and the level of service is outstanding.

-More at Blowing the diet (spectacularly)
+Read more at: Blowing the diet (spectacularly)

 Further information at: www.meydanhotels.com/meydan